How to maximize value out of the RBC Avion Airline Award Chart

 • Travel must originate in Canada or the U.S.

-First example is a short haul flight.
-Within or to an adjacent Province/Territory/U.S. State, maximum value $350.
-If you can find a flight for $350 before taxes and fees you're looking at a return of 2.33% or the most you can get with an Avion card.
-Lets look at some real examples:
+Our first example is a short haul flight - that is a flight within or to an adjacent Province/Territory/U.S. State with a maximum base ticket value $350.
+If you can find a flight for exactly $350 before taxes and fees you're looking at a return of 2.33% which is the highest possible return you can get with an Avion card.

 A weekend trip to New York from Toronto